JoeBillingsley/JoeTheAverage.github.io/_drafts/ClothingReference.md

     - Mechanical watches require regular maintenance
         - https://blog.toolwatch.io/watch-tips/watch-servicing-guide/
         - Over time, parts wear away and damage each other.
 To prevent the internal parts from accruing too much damage, watches need to be serviced regularly
-        - A watch service requires complete dissambly, then cleaning and reoiling each component and replacing any worn components
+        - A watch service requires complete disassembly, then cleaning and re-oiling each component and replacing any worn components
         - Obviously this can get very expensive
             - For luxury watches this cost can be on the order of £500-1000
             - For cheaper watches it may be cheaper to replace them